 What It’s Used For: Achieving goals with performance data and number crunching

 Habitify is perfect for those who are motivated by performance data.
 Once goals are set and habits tracked, performance analysis improves effectiveness.
-Beyond daily, weekly and monthly performance tracking, Habitify drills down on hourly and day of the week trends to help you assess stumbling blocks.
-Available on the web, iOS and Android, the free version tracks 3 goals while the premium version ($4.99/month, $30/year or $39.99 one time) allows unlimited goals.
+Habitify drills down on hourly and day of the week trends to help you assess stumbling blocks.
+Available on the web, iOS and Android, the free version tracks 3 goals while the premium version ($4.99/month, $30/year or $39.99 one-time) allows unlimited goals.

 Habitify is great for those who enjoy assessing data to improve performance.
 Habitify’s useful charts and tables provide specific, actionable insights to help pinpoint trouble spots while unlimited reminders ensure you tick off that habit until it’s second nature.
 Check out their website for more information.